Druid (Nature-Based) Ethics

-Nature Virtues (Ethics of personal goals): These derive from the overarching goal of Druidry of aligning with the divine powers as revealed in nature.
+Nature Virtues (Ethics of personal goals): These derive from the overarching goal of Druidry which is aligning with the divine powers.
 Nature is observed to have three underlying principles which are connection, growth, and balance.
 These become virtues when we make them goals.
-Roman emperor Marcus Aurelius who was essentially a Neolithic Druid deriving from Etruscan culture has many insights into these virtues.

 Natural Rights (Ethics Between State & Individual)